darwinist-ou/darwinist-website/_case-study/fti-group.md

 ### Lessons learnt

-For Leonardo, the experience has made him consider exactly how the end-user uses the product, as opposed to purely looking at it as a developer.
+For Leonardo, the experience has made him consider exactly how the end-user uses the product, as opposed to purely looking at it as a developer:
 <p class="box has-background-dark">“It was a really interesting process to go through, thinking about putting things into production and delivering it to the customer.
 We are now more careful about what we do because we can appreciate how these things are going to be used.”</p>

 And there is no question that the investment in the week-long Skill Sprint was effective.
 Alexander says: